TylerPhillips-UMSI/slack-Lambda-button/README.md

 - Check CloudWatch logs for errors or issues during execution.
 - Ensure the IoT button is properly set up and triggering the Lambda function.
 - Confirm that `config.json` contains the correct configurations.
+- Verify the function isn't affected by the rate limit of 1 message per minute which is applied per-button.
+You can verify this in the CloudWatch logs.
+Please note that if you need to modify the rate limit it is presently hard-coded in `lambda_function.py`.
+Future revisions will move this option to `config.json`.

 ## Contributing